top of page

 BIO

-Michael Sharp grew up in West Texas, where he spent all of his academic years focused on visual arts.
-During high school his work began being highly noticed, leading to numerous awards and honors, along with scholarships to the Savannah College of Art & Design in Georgia, and the Rhode Island School of Design.
+Michael Sharp grew up in West Texas, where he spent all of his grade school years focused on visual arts.
+During high school his work started gaining in recognition, leading to numerous awards and honors, including scholarships to the Savannah College of Art & Design and the Rhode Island School of Design.
 However, he chose to stay close to home and earned his BFA in drawing and painting from Texas Tech University, with a secondary emphasis in graphic design.

 After graduating college, he was hungry for a change of scenery and decided to relocate to Los Angeles, CA. While there, he spent several years training in performing arts to appease a lifelong curiosity for acting.
 He has performed in several stage productions and independent films.
 However, his primary love for the visual arts still remained.
-After spending many years in the corporate sector, he began focusing more on his passion for drawing and painting.
+After spending many years in the acting world and working in the corporate sector, he returned to his passion for drawing and painting.
 His work has been exhibited in several galleries and venues in both Los Angeles and San Diego, CA, in addition to galleries and collections in Santa Fe, NM and Dallas, TX.

 ARTIST STATEMENT